MicrosoftDocs/customer-insights/topics/websdk-sample.md

 2. [Install](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) the Live Server extension in Visual Studio Code.
 3. Unzip the compressed file `pi_websdk_sample.zip`.
 4. Open the unzipped folder in Visual Studio Code.
 5. In the `pi_websdk_sample.html` file, replace the string “INGESTION_KEY” with the your ingestion key from the Product Insights portal, and the string “NAME” with the global name that you want the SDK to be instantiated in.
-BE sure to replace all occurrences.
+Be sure to replace all occurrences.
 6. Open the `pi_websdk_sample.html` file using **Live Server**.